fbpx

 This will automatically add and move anchor points on the curve, adding contrast to the image and providing a base to work off of and adjust further.

-Adjusting the exposure of an image is easing using curves.
+Adjusting the exposure of an image is easy using curves.
 Add an anchor point at whichever point along the tonal range you’d like to change: Shadows, Highlights, or Midtones.

-For instance, if I want to increase the shadows, I’ll add an anchor point towards the left and drag it up until I’m content with how the shadows look.
+If I want to lighten the shadows, I’ll add an anchor point towards the left and drag it up until I’m content with how the shadows look.

 This has increased the overall exposure of the image.

-If this doesn’t work for your image and you want to adjust the shadows but leave the midtones or highlights relatively the same, you can add an anchor point in the center for the midtones and/or the upper right for the highlights and drag the points back down to the original line.
+If you want to adjust the shadows but leave the midtones or highlights relatively the same, you can add an anchor point in the center for the midtones and/or the upper right for the highlights and drag the points back down to the original line.

-Otherwise, if my goal is to increase contrast, I can do so by bringing the shadow’s anchor point down, and the highlight’s anchor point up, creating a steeper curve – known as an S Curve.
+If my goal is to increase contrast, I can do so by bringing the shadow’s anchor point down and the highlight’s anchor point up, creating a steeper curve – known as an S Curve.

 An S Curve will increase the overall contrast in your image.